zooniverse/panoptes-python-client/README.md

 ### Running the Tests

 You can run the tests with Docker.
-This will run them under Python 3 and Python
+This will run them under Python 3:
-2:

 ```
 docker-compose build tests && docker-compose run tests
-docker-compose build tests2 && docker-compose run tests2
 ```

 Or you can run them directly in Python with: